ZGB97/Rock-Paper-Scissors/README.md

 <h2>Description</h2>
-Simple Rock, Papper, Scissors game developed in C programing Language.
+Simple Rock, Papper, Scissors game that was developed in C programing Language.
 Also, my first project!
 <br />